rebejellis/hugo-docs-website/docs/choose-your-gpt-model.md

 Docusaurus markdown does not support embedded dropdowns or filters within tables.
 I would suggest using JavaScript (maybe DataTables or React Table) or a Docusaurus plugin to add that functionality to the table.
 -->

-See the section on [Supported Models](https://gptforwork.com/help/supported-models) to find out more information on which of these models require an API key.
+See the section on [Supported Models](https://gptforwork.com/help/supported-models) to find out which of these models require an API key.

 Are you ready to let AI help you get your work done better and faster?